 Is it already a Git repository?
 The presence of the Git pane should tip you off.
 If yes, you’re done.

-Tools > Project Options … > Git/SVN Under Version control system, select “Git”.
+- In RStudio, go to Tools > Project Options … > Git/SVN.
+Under “Version control system”, select “Git”.
 Confirm New Git Repository?
 Yes!

-Project should re-launch in RStudio and you should now have a Git pane.
+RStudio should now have a Git pane.